AidLite Python API Documentation

 Model Framework Type class FrameworkType

-As mentioned earlier, the AidLite SDK integrates multiple deep learning inference frameworks.
-Therefore, in the usage flow, it is necessary to specify which framework’s model is being used, requiring this framework type.
+As mentioned earlier, Aidlite SDK integrates multiple deep learning inference frameworks, so in the aforementioned usage workflow, you need to set which framework's model is currently being used, which requires using this framework type.

 ---|---|---|---|